 Another feature that I love is the luggage flap, which enables you to slip the backpack onto your suitcase!
 Even though it was comfortable to wear the pack while I was in transit, I so enjoyed having the option to place the pack on my suitcase, especially when waiting in line in hot and stuffy airports and boarding planes (no more hitting people with my pack as I walk down the aisle).

-Here’s a tip: if you don’t need to take the pack off for a while, using the luggage flap.
+Here’s a tip: if you don’t need to take the pack off for a while, use the luggage flap.
 If you want your suitcase to carry your pack but will need to take it off the suitcase quickly, just use the back handle.
 Whenever I boarded a plane, train or bus, I used the back strap to keep the pack secured to the suitcase so I could quickly remove the pack from the suitcase.
 When I walked through the airport or from the train station to my hotel, I used the flap so it stayed securely on the suitcase.

 Let’s now look inside this awesome backpack.

 Two of my favorite features of the pack are in here!
 In the back of the back there’s a laptop sleeve and an iPad sleeve.
 I carried my laptop in that sleeve almost every day but I don’t use an iPad so I put my Moleskin journal in the smaller sleeve.
 The back of the pack is nicely padded to support your back and your laptop.
 There’s also an elastic/Velcro strap to keep your laptop secure.
 I have a 13-inch Macbook Pro but the pack accommodates up to a 17-inch laptop.